DENGYONGZHEN/devops-space/toeic.md

 - ##### (D)other

-🎈19.The snowstorm left many airline passengers ---- at the airport  because many hotels were already fully booked.
+🎈🤫19.The snowstorm left many airline passengers ---- at the airport  because many hotels were already fully booked.

 - (A)strand

-- ##### (B)stranding
+- (B)stranding  🔐

-- (C) stranded
+- ##### (C) stranded

 - (D) strands

-🎈20.Happy Department Store is relocating to a building ------- from  its current location on Madison Avenue to address its growing storage needs.
+🎈🤫20.Happy Department Store is relocating to a building ------- from  its current location on Madison Avenue to address its growing storage needs.

-- ##### (A)between
+- (A)between 🔐

 - (B) around

 - (C)to

-- (D) across
+- ##### (D) across

 🎈21.
 One of the programs instituted by the new company director is to  assign mentors to ------- to provide access to advice from more experienced employees.